-Adult Basic Education consists of courses and laboratory work to prepare students for the GED exam.
+Adult Basic Education consists of courses and laboratory work to prepare students to be successful in their effort to continue their education.
 Incoming students must be at least 18 year old.
-Minors (age 16 or 17) may be enrolled on a "space available" basis only and with the dean's approval.
-People seeking admission to enter the GED program must contact the Pre-college Studies office (704-216-3510) to get specific enrollment information.
-Those under age 18 must receive and complete an enrollment packet before meeting with the dean of Pre-college Studies for approval to begin coursework.
+Minors (age 16 or 17) may be enrolled on a "space available" basis only and with the director's approval.
+People seeking admission to enter the Adult Basic Education program must contact the Pre-college Studies office (704-216-3510) to get specific enrollment information.
+Those under age 18 must receive and complete an enrollment packet before meeting with the director of Pre-college Studies for approval to begin coursework.